Katya Adler

-Michal Katya Adler (born 3 May 1972) is a British-German journalist.
+Michal Katya Adler (born 3 May 1972) is a British journalist.
 She has been the BBC's Europe editor since 2014.

 Early life

-Adler was born on 3 May 1972 in Hampstead, north London, to German Jewish parents.
-She attended the independent, fee-paying South Hampstead High School.
+Adler was born on 3 May 1972 in Hampstead, north London, to German-Jewish émigrés parents.
+She and her brother both spoke English at home, while their parents would converse privately in German.
+She was educated at the independent, fee-paying South Hampstead High School.

-At the University of Bristol she studied German and Italian, and was the president of a political society where she started its magazine.
+She attended the University of Bristol where she studied German and Italian, and was the president of a political society where she started its magazine.